FluffyDiscord/doctrine-messenger/README.md

-Doctrine Messenger
+Doctrine Messenger Igbinary
 ==================

-Provides Doctrine integration for Symfony Messenger.
+Provides Doctrine integration for Symfony Messenger using `igbinary` as serializer

 Resources
 ---------